 People Often See Claim Values Based on Their Perceptions

-- Treatment protocols: Your physician’s treatment plan affects your pain and suffering, and also its perceived value.
+- Treatment protocols: Your physician's medical treatment plan affects your pain and suffering, as well as its perceived value.
 With the current emphasis on non-pharmaceutical relief, doctors sometimes hold off on prescribing pain medications.
-If you rely on acupuncture, meditation, and other alternate pain-reducing strategies, it may diminish your claim’s perceived value.
-This also occurs when your doctor prescribes a pain medication but you never fill the prescription.
+If you rely on acupuncture, meditation, and other alternate pain-reducing strategies, it may diminish your claim's perceived value.
+This also occurs when your doctor prescribes a pain medication, but you never fill the prescription.

 - Injury seriousness: A claims adjuster as no problem accepting that multiple fractures, severe burns, and other visibly serious conditions generate extensive pain and suffering.
 That same individual won’t always accept that a soft tissue back injury or mild traumatic brain injury also causes long-term pain.
 Because they can’t see the injury, it sometimes affects their perception of value.